bclarke329/dnd-frontend/README.md

 Accessing The Application
 ----------------------
 To open the application:

--Fork and Clone this repository
+Fork and Clone this repository
--Fork and clone the backend repository "https://github.com/bclarke329/dnd-backend-" -Make sure both tabs are open in your terminal
+Fork and clone the backend repository "https://github.com/bclarke329/dnd-backend-" Make sure both tabs are open in your terminal
--To open the frontend, simply run open index.html in your terminal -To open the backend, run bundle install, and start the Rails server with "rails s"
+To open the frontend, simply run open index.html in your terminal To open the backend, run bundle install, and start the Rails server with "rails s"

 Stretch Goals
 ------------------